To see Selling Power's most recently published Selling Power 500 listing, click here.

 JOB SEEKERS – Use the SP 500 to plan your sales career.
 These 500 companies employ the largest sales forces in America.
 Large companies invest heavily in recruiting, training, and rewarding sales staff.
 To find job openings, log onto the companies’ Websites.

 EDUCATORS – Use the SP 500 as a tool to build next year’s curriculum.
 Every year, SP 500 companies seek to recruit more than 500,000 college graduates.
 There are more than a dozen colleges that offer sales curricula, and all of their graduates can look forward to solid careers in sales.
 Prepare your future students for a lucrative career in sales.
-(Note: media research shows that the average Selling Power magazine reader has a college degree, works in sales management, and has a household income of more than $174,000 per year.)
+(Note: Media research shows that the average Selling Power magazine reader has a college degree, works in sales management, and has a household income of over $174,000 per year.)

 Special thanks go to our corporate research team for collecting the data.
 To have your company listed in the Selling Power 500 next year, please email email@example.com.